dcleere/extractor/docs/SOLUTION_DESIGN.md

 ## 4. Evaluation & quality bar

-Evaluation is a **runnable artifact in the repo, not a document**: a CLI that replays a pinned corpus against a pinned config version (§5.2) and writes results keyed by that version, so any two runs are diffable.
-It runs in CI on every prompt, schema or model change and gates release (§5.2).
+Evaluation is a **runnable artifact in the repo, not a document**: a CLI that replays a pinned corpus against a pinned config version and writes results keyed by that version, so any two runs are diffable.
+It runs in CI on every prompt, schema or model change, and gates release.

 - **Golden set**: a manually annotated sample spanning multiple jurisdictions, document types and formats (including scanned documents) — precision/recall/F1 **sliced per clause type, entity type, document type and jurisdiction**.
 - **Adversarial negatives**: the design rests on the grounding check, so the check itself is tested.
 The corpus carries deliberately corrupted extractions — fabricated spans, quotes moved to the wrong locator, entities